Cops hunt Oregon torture suspect jailed in Vegas kidnap case

 “We are using every piece of technology available to locate this man,” said Hensman, the police chief.
 “And I’ll leave it at that.”

-On Tuesday, police went to a home in a residential neighborhood of Grants Pass to investigate an assault, though Hensman didn’t want to discuss yet how the officers were alerted.
+On Tuesday, police went to a home in a residential neighborhood of Grants Pass to investigate an assault, although Hensman didn’t want to discuss yet how the officers were alerted.

 When they arrived, the officers found a woman who had been bound and beaten unconscious.
 She was taken to a hospital in critical condition, police said.